Search

 Despicable Me

 • While there is a lot of toilet humor in this movie, one can’t help but be touched as the once-villainous Gru changes his way through the love of his adopted family.
-A great movie to discuss the adoption of sibling groups and all that entails.
+This pro-life movie encourages discussions about the adoption of sibling groups and all that entails.

 Storks